GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 | **p**      | Custom cycles (normalized)       |  :math:`T` | :math:`\tau` |   0–1     |
 +------------+----------------------------------+------------+--------------+-----------+

-The **-w** option should append the input column with the coordinate to be wrapped [if not given we default to the first column, i.e., 0].
-Then, append one of the available codes from Table :ref:`cycles <tbl-cycletype>`, and if the custom cycle is chosen you must append the *period* and optionally any phase [0].
+You can append the input column with the coordinate to be wrapped to the **-w** option [we default to the first column, i.e., 0 if no column is specified].
+Then, append one of the available codes from Table :ref:`cycles <tbl-cycletype>`.
+If the custom cycle **p** is chosen then you must also supply the *period* and optionally any *phase* [0] in the same units of your data.

 To demonstrate the use of **-w** we will make a few plots of the daily discharge rate of the Mississippi river during the 1930-1940 period.
 This time series is created by

 .. literalinclude:: /_verbatim/GMT_cycle_1.txt

-which results in the plot in Figure :ref:`Mississippi discharge <gmt_cycle_1>`
+which results in the plot in Figure :ref:`Mississippi discharge <gmt_cycle_1>`:

 .. _gmt_cycle_1: